 4. Prince of Persia: Warrior Within (2004)

-The game’s violence and dark tone earned the game a Mature rating in the U.S., and even series creator Jordan Mechner expressed his dislike for the game’s edgy tone.
-But still, this was a great Prince of Persia game with the same excellent parkour, environmental puzzles and story as the earlier Prince of Persia: The Sands of Time, and it also featured a more open-ended world, with a clever time-travelling plot that let players navigate the game’s areas in two different time periods, in what was surely one of the best Prince of Persia games to date.
+The game’s violence and dark tone earned the game a Mature rating in the US, and even series creator Jordan Mechner expressed his dislike for the game’s edgy tone.
+But still, this was a great Prince of Persia game with the same excellent parkour, environmental puzzles and story as the earlier Prince of Persia: The Sands of Time, and it also featured a more open-ended world, with a clever time-travelling plot that let players navigate the game’s areas in two different time periods, making this one of the best Prince of Persia games to date.